-Meet Pamela D. Wilson, Caregiving Expert, Advocate, & Speaker
+Pamela D Wilson Story: Caregiving Expert, Advocate, & Speaker

-PAMELA D. WILSON is a caregiving expert, advocate, and speaker offering support to family caregivers and professional caregivers through her business of the same name.
-Since 1999, Pamela has been a business owner providing direct service to families, individuals, caregivers, health and care providers, attorneys, and financial planners in the areas of care management, care navigation, caregiving services, caregiver support, elder care, legal and financial appointments, and estate administration.
+PAMELA D WILSON is a caregiving expert, advocate, and speaker offering support to family caregivers and professional caregivers through her business of the same name.
+Since 1999, Pamela has been an entrepreneur and business owner providing direct service to families, individuals, caregivers, health and care providers, attorneys, and financial planners in the areas of care management, care navigation, caregiving services, caregiver support, elder care, legal and financial appointments, and estate administration.

 Pamela’s father John, instilled a love for the great outdoors and sports.
 He taught Pamela practical skills like riding a bicycle, mowing the lawn, gardening, catching nightcrawlers for fishing adventures, and the thought process behind team sports and motivation.
 Notre Dame was his favorite football team as was Lou Holtz one of the coaches.
 John also loved music and had a voice that would rival Bing Crosby and the old greats.
 He often sang as he went about household activities.
 Pinochle and cribbage were common in the household and created rivalries between those who chose to play.
 He was a World War II veteran and a member of the Greatest Generation.
 He instilled these characters and beliefs in Pamela who believed that with effort, learned ability, and persistence she could achieve her goals.

 The youngest of six children, Pamela was born when her mother was 35.
 Her oldest sister, Becky, died in a car accident when Pamela was 17; Becky was 29.
 When Pamela was 35 years old she lost her mother to cancer.
 Pamela’s father, John, passed away several years later.
 Her oldest brother passed away the year following her father.